AVSimulation/SCANeR-Quick-Starts/Pages/HT_Navigate/HT_Navigate.md

 :arrow_left: [First launch](../HT_FirstLaunch/HT_FirstLaunch.md)

-# How to navigate in SCANeR studio.
+# How to navigate the user interface?

 This guide explains how to navigate through the basic interfaces to be ready to run any simulation.